Tyulis/rawutil/README.md

 ### Exceptions

-Rawutil defines two types of exception :
+Rawutil defines several exception types :

-- `FormatError` : Raised when the format string parsing fails, or if the structure is invalid
+- `rawutil.FormatError` : Raised when the format string parsing fails, or if the structure is invalid
+- `rawutil.OperationError` : Raised when operations on data fail
-- `OperationError` : Raised when data fails to be read or written
+	- `rawutil.DataError` : Raised when data is at fault (e.g. when there is not enough data to unpack the entire format)

+It also uses a few others :

+- `OverflowError` : When the data is out of range for its format

 ## Format strings